Wir Juden: Reception

 Prinz's book was highly controversial at the time.
 Liberal Jews in particular (such as Bruno Weil, Karl-Heinz Flietzer and Rabbi Manfred Swarsensky), writing in the Centralverein Zeitung, condemned his fatalistic attitude and defended the legacy of Emancipation.
 Conservative Jewish leader Hans Joachim Schoeps of the Deutscher Vortrupp student movement argued it was still possible for German Jews to become fully integrated into the German folk body, in a process of "real" assimilation.

 Legacy

 Usage by critics of Judaism

-Controversial Israeli critic Israel Shahak mentioned Wir Juden in his notorious anti-semitic attack on Judaism, Jewish History, Jewish Religion: The Weight Of Three Thousand Years.
+Controversial Israeli critic Israel Shahak mentioned Wir Juden in his critique of Judaism, Jewish History, Jewish Religion: The Weight Of Three Thousand Years.
 Shahak claimed that the book was full of crude flatteries of Nazi ideology and glee about the decline of the ideas of the French Revolution.
 Shahak accuses Prinz of representing various evils of the Jewish religion.
 Shahak's accusations against Prinz have been echoed by anti-Jewish activists, such as David Duke, former Grand Wizard of the Knights of the Ku Klux Klan, in his book Jewish Supremacism: My Awakening to the Jewish Question.